 Don’t miss your chance to photograph blossoming fields of wildflowers and intriguing landscapes of Central Texas with one of the best.

-- Four nights lodging based on double occupancy
+- Four nights lodging based on single occupancy*

 - Round-trip transportation from Austin, Texas**

 - Snacks, water, and two dinners

 - Workshop instruction and critiques

 - All entrance and permit fees

 *Double occupancy permitted for two participants traveling together.
 A discount will be provided.

 **Group transportation is included in the workshop fee with a maximum of 5 passengers per vehicle.
 Should COVID pandemic concerns continue to warrant self-driving, your workshop fee will be adjusted accordingly.

 - Meet at the LaQuinta Inn Austin Airport by noon to depart for Gonzales.